Rachel Corrie: ISM accounts

-ISM activist Richard Purssell testified, "[t]hey began demolishing one house.
-We gathered around and called out to them and went into the house, so they backed out.
-During the entire time they knew who we were and what we were doing, because they didn't shoot at us.
-We stood in their way and shouted.
-There were about eight of us in an area about 70 square meters.
-Suddenly, we saw they turned to a house they had started to demolish before, and I saw Rachel standing in the way of the front bulldozer."
-Human-rights activists and Palestinians say that the demolitions had also been accompanied by gunfire from Israeli snipers.
-The director of Rafah's hospital, Dr. Ali Moussa said that 240 Palestinians, including 78 children, had been killed since the Al-Aqsa Intifada began in 2001: "Every night there is shooting at houses in which children are sleeping, without any attacks from Palestinians."
-The United Nations said that 582 Rafah homes were demolished and 721 damaged, with 5,305 people made homeless.

 An ISM activist using the name "Richard", saying he had witnessed Corrie's death, told Haaretz:

 There's no way he didn't see her, since she was practically looking into the cabin.
 At one stage, he turned around toward the building.
 The bulldozer kept moving, and she slipped and fell off the plow.
 But the bulldozer kept moving, the shovel above her.
 I guess it was about 10 or 15 meters that it dragged her and for some reason didn't stop.
 We shouted like crazy to the operator through loudspeakers that he should stop, but he just kept going and didn't lift the shovel.
 Then it stopped and backed up.
 We ran to Rachel.
 She was still breathing.

 Eyewitness and ISM member Tom Dale, commenting on the 2012 verdict said: "Whatever one thinks about the visibility from a D9 bulldozer, it is inconceivable that at some point the driver did not see her, given the distance from which he approached, while she stood, unmoving, in front of it.
 As I told the court, just before she was crushed, Rachel briefly stood on top of the rolling mound of earth which had gathered in front of the bulldozer: her head was above the level of the blade, and just a few meters from the driver."